 - Social Proof

-Your choice in a web hosting provider is the cornerstone of your business.
+Choosing a web hosting provider is the cornerstone of starting a blog.
 It’s important to pick wisely as saving a few dollars in web hosting can be pennywise but pound foolish.

 It is best to manage your affiliate links in one central location than to manually insert each affiliate link on your website.
 Affiliate links can change often and outdated links can cost you thousands of dollars in lost revenue.

-Also using an affiliate link manager allows you to cloak links so they are cleaner plus allow for conversion tracking.
-It’s highly recommended you start off using one of these services today before placing any affiliate link on your website.
+Also, using a link tracker allows you to cloak links, so they are cleaner, plus allow for conversion tracking.
+It’s highly recommended you start off using one of these services today before placing an affiliate link on your website.

 Even though email isn’t as popular today as it has been previously, it is still one of the best ways to stay engaged with your audience.
 I recommend creating a mailing list immediately.

-With any web site, you need to build your audience of visitors to your mailing list and promotions.
+With any website, you need to build your audience of visitors to your mailing list and promotions.
 I recommend OptimizePress as one of the best WordPress themes.

 You cannot improve what you do not measure.
-These tools help track the source of your traffic and how visitors use your website.
+These tools help track your traffic source and how visitors use your website.

 If you are selling services or products online you must have an online shopping cart of some sort.
 These shopping cart systems are flexible to handle either digital products or physical products.

 Use ThriveCart or SamCart (you can see the comparison of the two in my SamCart vs. ThriveCart) if you sell digital products like courses, ebooks, or software.
-Use WooCommerce if you are selling physical products, though it can also handle digital goods.
+Use WooCommerce to sell physical products, though it can also handle digital goods.

 One of the more powerful tips mentioned in the book “Influence” by Robert Cialdini is the use of social proof.
-Showing what others have done, shows to new visitors how valuable is your service.
+Showing what others have done shows new visitors how valuable your service is.

-I’ve always been about constant small the 1% improvements.
-Over time a 1% improvement every week, can yield huge gains after one year.
+I’ve always been about constant small 1% improvements.
+Over time a 1% improvement every week can yield huge gains after one year.
 Constantly improve your website and use some of the tools below.